-A few days ago I commented on the potential to revive the ‘big honkin’ ship‘ proposed a decade plus in the past by a former Chief of the Defence Staff, Gen (ret’d) Rick Hillier.
-I said that while I thought the military case for such as ship might be fairly easy to make, the same could not be said for the political case.
+A few days ago I commented on the potential to revive the ‘big honkin’ ship‘ proposed a decade-plus in the past by a former Chief of the Defence Staff, Gen (ret’d) Rick Hillier.
+I said that while I thought the military case for such a ship might be fairly easy to make, the same could not be said for the political case.

-Now, I know, for example, that Canada’s little Kingston class Maritime Costal Defence Vessels, which were built to ‘less’ that full military standards, are “stronger,” against ice, than are the bigger and ‘better’ Halifax class frigates.
-It’s not that their ‘skin’ is all that much thicker, although it is, it is also that the hull of a large ship is, inherently, more fragile than a hull of similar thickness of a smaller ship.
+Now, I know, for example, that Canada’s little Kingston class Maritime Coastal Defence Vessels, which were built to ‘less’ that full military standards, are “stronger,” against ice, than are the bigger and ‘better’ Halifax class frigates.
+It’s not that their ‘skin’ is all that much thicker, although it is, it is also that the hull of a large ship is, inherently, more fragile than a hull of a similar thickness of a smaller ship.
 But, at the same time, small, rather ‘stubby’ ships are always slower than longer, ‘thinner’ ships, even when the long, thin ships are heavily armoured with thick steel hulls.
 Thus, each hull, each ship, is designed to do certain jobs well and other jobs not so well.
-Big, long ships are going to be fast and able to cary lots of fuel to give them long range and so on.
-A really big ship, like the Mærsk E-class container ships which, at 1,305 feet in length and displacing over 170,000 tonnes length, can travel half way around the world at a sustained speed of over 20 knots, can be compared to the USS Gerald R Ford, which is America’s newest ‘super carrier,’ and is 1,106 feet long and displaces about 100,000 tonnes and, being nuclear powered can stay at sea for months at a time and can cruise at sustained speeds of 25+ knots.
-As really big, ship like the Mærsk E-class can, easily, be converted to carry several large helicopters but it does not become an aircraft carrier just by having a long, flat deck.
-Canadian companies have proposed to convert a smaller (630 foot, 21,000 tonne), into a multi-role ship capable of carrying several helicopters and a mix of vehicles, troops and supplies.
+Big, long, ships are going to be fast and able to carry lots of fuel to give them long-range and so on.
+A really big ship, like the Mærsk E-class container ships which, at 1,305 feet in length and displacing over 170,000 tonnes length, can travel halfway around the world at a sustained speed of over 20 knots, can be compared to the USS Gerald R Ford, which is America’s newest ‘supercarrier,’ and is 1,106 feet long and displaces about 100,000 tonnes and, being nuclear powered can stay at sea for months at a time and can cruise at sustained speeds of 25+ knots.
+A really big ship like the Mærsk E-class can, easily, be converted to carry several large helicopters but it does not become an aircraft carrier just by having a long, flat deck.
+Canadian companies have proposed to convert a smaller (630 foot, 21,000 tonnes), into a multi-role ship capable of carrying several helicopters and a mix of vehicles, troops and supplies.

 Consider this totally fictional scenario: